baraamashaal/leadtoolsPoc/README.md

    dotnet run
    ```

-The API will be available at `http://localhost:5000`
+The API will be available at `http://localhost:5153` (or the port shown in the console)

 ### Frontend Setup